• Skip to primary navigation

 homemade on our homestead.
 How to sew a tote bag.
 Market basket tote.
 Easy sewing project.
 Free SUBSCRIBER sewing tote bag pattern

-Sew the handle together
+Sewing the handle

-• Sew the top edge of the handle together using a ¼ inch seam allowance.
+• Sew the top edge of the handle together using a 1/4 inch seam allowance.
 Backstitch at the beginning and end of each row of stitching.

 homemade on our homestead.
 How to sew a tote bag.
 Market basket tote.
 Easy sewing project.
 Free SUBSCRIBER sewing tote bag pattern